Privacy

 How to listen to and delete everything Alexa has heard you say

 Regarding the Oregon incident, Amazon said: "Echo woke up due to a word in background conversation sounding like "Alexa.
 Then, the subsequent conversation was heard as a 'send message' request.
-At which point, Alexa said out loud 'To whom?'
-At which point, the background conversation was interpreted as a name in the customers contact list.
-Alexa then asked out loud, '[contact name], right?'
-Alexa then interpreted background conversation as 'right'."
+At this point, Alexa said out loud, 'To whom?'
+At this point, the background conversation was interpreted as a name in the customer's contact list.
+Alexa then asked, '[contact name], right?'
+Alexa then interpreted the background conversation as 'right'."

-Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Amazon Alexa.
+Check out The GearBrain, our smart home compatibility checker, to see which other compatible products work with Amazon Alexa.

 Like GearBrain on Facebook